 Dan worked closely with Laurence Hickmott in setting up Shepway Sports Trust in 2013 and he continues to support the charity as a trustee, watching it exceed all expectations and grow from strength to strength.

 Dan’s proudest moment in sport was making his debut for England, closely followed by winning the Thailand tournament in 2018, having gone unbeaten for the whole tournament and keeping a clean sheet in the final game.

 Chris Simmonds is CEO for national charity Revitalise, who are the people creating revitalising holidays for disabled people and carers across the UK.
 They also operate the country’s largest residential volunteering programme.

 Prior to this, Chris had over 25 years’ experience working for Saga Travel, including 12 years as a director of Saga Holidays.

 Chris is married and lives in Canterbury and his fondest sporting memory was playing for Cheriton United as a youngster.
 His favourite sporting moment was in 1986 when Liverpool won their first ever double.

 Mark started his career as an accountant with a local Folkestone firm in 2003; here he gained significant experience in the accounting and auditing of charity accounts.
 After 10 years, Mark then left practice and took a role as Finance Manager to Josh De Haan, a Folkestone based entrepreneur, where he was responsible for a number of different companies.
 His 3 years with Josh provided him with an insight into the practicalities of running businesses, then returning to practice with McCabe Ford Williams in Ashford.

-Being a local Shepway boy, Mark was delighted to be approached in 2016 to be appointed as a trustee.
+Being local to Folkestone & Hythe, Mark was delighted to be approached in 2016 to be appointed as a trustee.

 Educated in Kent, he read economics and social history at Leicester University.
 His only notable sporting achievement was as part of the winning table football doubles team for his halls of residence in 2000.